-The Ministry is working to ensure that our payroll processes and systems are fully compliant with the Holidays Act and other related legislation.
+The Ministry is working to ensure that our payroll processes and systems are fully compliant with the Act.

-The Ministry is committed to paying all our employees (both current and former employees) what they are entitled to.
+The Ministry is committed to paying all our employees (both current and former) what they are entitled to.

 If you have recently left the Ministry, please email your latest personal contact details to Payroll so we can contact you if we find you have any additional holiday pay owing.